tkhq/sdk/packages/telegram-cloud-storage-stamper/README.md

 The `.getAPIKey()` and `.setAPIKey()` functions operate in a similar manner taking an optional `key` parameter that will be used to `get` or `set` the API key at that location if it is passed, or at the default location if it is not passed.

 ### Usage
-Insert a new api key into Telegram Cloud Storage at the default API key location
+Insert a new API key into Telegram Cloud Storage at the default API key location

 ```ts
 import TelegramCloudStorageStamper, { CloudStorageAPIKey } from "@turnkey/telegram-cloud-storage-stamper";